Cameroon receives first shipment of GSK's Mosquirix malaria vaccine

 The WHO says a second malaria vaccine developed by Britain's University of Oxford, R21/Matrix-M, will become available by mid-2024.

-(Reporting by Amindeh Blaise Atabong; Editing by Hereward Holland and Alex Richardson)
+(Reporting by Amindeh Blaise Atabong; Editing by Hereward Holland, Alex Richardson and Christina Fincher)

 ((AmindehBlaise.Atabong@thomsonreuters.com; +237674875987;))